 Radio is by far Haiti’s most widely followed mass medium.
-The country has more than 400 radio and TV stations, but only half operate legally, with a license from Conatel, the agency that regulates communications.
-The privately-owned media, which are heavily influenced by the interests of their owners, tend to censor themselves.
-Haiti’s national radio and TV broadcaster RTNH is the primary state media outlet.
+The country has more than 700 radio and TV stations, but only half operate legally, with a licence from Conatel, the agency that regulates communications.
+The privately owned media, which are heavily influenced by the interests of their owners, tend to censor themselves.
+Haiti’s national radio and TV broadcaster, RTNH, is the primary state media outlet.

 Haiti has been embroiled in a profound political and social crisis for decades, one that took a dramatic new turn when Jovenel Moïse, a president who had been becoming increasingly authoritarian in response to opposition from many quarters, was assassinated in July 2021, opening the way to an era of even greater lawlessness and uncertainty.

-Occupying the western third of the island of Hispaniola, with an economy based above all on agriculture and vulnerable to natural disasters, Haiti has been one of the poorest countries in the Americas for nearly a century, and is heavily dependent on international aid and remittances by its diaspora.
-Journalism is one of the lowest paid professions and, aside from those working for the state media, journalists struggle to meet their basic food needs.
+Haiti has been one of the poorest countries in the Americas for nearly a century.
+Its economy, essentially based on agriculture, is vulnerable to natural disasters.
+The country is also heavily dependent on international aid and remittances from its diaspora.
+Journalism is one of the lowest paid professions and, aside from those working for the state media and a few privately owned media, reporters struggle to meet their basic food needs.

 Haiti is culturally rich, especially in art, music, dance and theatre.
 These resources constitute a development potential capable of projecting a different image of the country and attracting tourists, were it not for its reputation for political instability and violence, and the succession of natural disasters that have repeatedly damaged its infrastructure.